 - Be sure to completely fill out the application and select your preferred LLC.

-Exploring Leadership is designed to enhance leadership skills and potential; foster interpersonal, social, ethical and moral development; and instill an attitude of social awareness and responsibility.
-Participants in this LLC will be required to enroll in the Panther LEAP Program for the fall semester unless you have previously completed the program.
+Exploring Leadership is designed to enhance leadership skills and potential; foster interpersonal, social, ethical, and moral development; and instill an attitude of social awareness and responsibility.
+Participants in this LLC will be required to enroll in the Panther Leadership, Engagement, Achievement, and Pride (L.E.A.P.)
+Program for the fall semester unless you have previously completed the program.
 This LLC is open to anyone interested in the topic of leadership.

 Commons A: Floor 12

-Explore the culture and community of GSU’s campus: Atlanta!
-Through activities such as walking tours, site visits, panel discussions and civic engagement, students will explore urban, community and social issues in Atlanta while making connections to their academic courses and their own life experiences.
+Explore the culture and community of Georgia State University's campus: Atlanta!
+Through activities such as walking tours, site visits, panel discussions, and civic engagement, students will explore urban, community and social issues in Atlanta while making connections to their academic courses and their own life experiences.
 We will also incorporate sights and sounds that Atlanta has to offer to increase appreciation for arts and culture in our surrounding community.
 This LLC is open to any residential student.

-Georgia State University’s Honors College offers high-achieving and highly motivated students the resources to excel academically and to prepare for successful professional careers.
+Georgia State University's Honors College offers high achieving and highly motivated students the resources to excel academically and to prepare for successful professional careers.
 Honors students have access to individualized advisement, small classes and seminars, priority registration, and special housing in the University Commons.
-The Honors College floors are open to incoming first-year, transfer, and current Georgia State students who meet the criteria for the Honors College at GSU.
+The Honors College floors are open to incoming first year, transfer, and current Georgia State students who meet the criteria for the Honors College at Georgia State University.

 Students in this LLC will examine issues relevant to nurses and nursing as a career.
 Staff will collaborate with Nursing faculty and professionals to provide an overview of issues relevant to nursing education, practice, roles, and responsibilities.
-This LLC is open to anyone, especially those interested in the field of Nursing and those students in the Pre-Nursing FLC, interested in the language and culture that a classroom is unable to provide.
+This LLC is open to anyone, especially students interested in the field of Nursing, attending the Pre-Nursing FLC, or interested in the language and culture of Nursing that a classroom is unable to provide.

 The SAIL Community combines services, programs, and co-curricular activities which encourage a solid transition for sophomore students to achieve junior status and their future educational and career aspirations.
 SAIL offers a foundation to explore the specific academic experiences and opportunities Georgia State University has to offer and provides appropriate services and programs that address the needs of sophomores and promote their success.
 While not mandatory, we encourage SAIL residents to enroll in CPS 2500.
 The SAIL community is offered to rising sophomores for the upcoming academic year.

 The Social Issues LLC is designed for students who are interested in the issues that impact the city of Atlanta.
 Participants in this LLC will be given the opportunity to actively address particular areas of our community and help make a difference throughout the year.
 Through various activities, student will explore urban community and social issues in Atlanta while making connections to their academic courses and their own life experiences.
-Focus will be on the following areas: hunger/homelessness, human trafficking, health care and education.
+Focus will be on the following areas: hunger and homelessness, human trafficking, health care, and education.
 This LLC is open to anyone interested in activating social change.

-The STEM Living-Learning Community will introduce you to the many careers that exist in STEM and strategies to approach these careers.
+The Science, Technology, Engineering, and Mathematics (STEM) Living-Learning Community will introduce you to the many careers that exist in STEM and strategies to approach these careers.
 It can also provide you with support if you are in your first year in a STEM major.
-Not sure about what major you’d like to pursue, but interested in science and math?
+Not sure about what major you'd like to pursue, but interested in science and math?
 The STEM LLC is still for you!
-The common courses that students take in the STEM LLC are general education courses that can be used in any STEM – or other – major.
+The common courses that students take in the STEM LLC are general education courses that can be used in any STEM - or other - major.
 This LLC is open to anyone interested in the sciences or math.
 We do encourage those students in FLCs with related topics to join our community.